The Choptank River Lighthouse

 Erected in 2012, the Lighthouse now serves as an icon for Cambridge and a symbol of its revitalization.
 Read more about the Choptank River Lighthouse.

-This year’s 3rd annual edition of the big Light Night party is going to be the best yet.
+The 2019 edition of our annual Light Night party promises to be the best one yet.
 There will be food, dancing, auctions, door prizes, and lots more fun, all within sight of the Lighthouse at the Cambridge Yacht Club.
-This will also be Light (It Up) Night, when the Cambridge Lighthouse Foundation flips the switch on a dramatic new exterior lighting array being installed at the Lighthouse this summer.
+Tickets will go on sale in the early summertime.
+In the meantime, you can sign on to help plan the party by sending an email to [email protected]

 Visit the Lighthouse